NVIDIA Shield vs. Shield Pro: Which should I buy?

 Which should you buy?

 If you're going to be doing a lot of local gaming and/or storing a bunch of movies and TV shows on your Shield Android TV, you should snag the upgraded Shield Pro with 500GB of storage.
+If you plan to use apps like Plex to turn your Shield into a DVR, that extra storage will be a must-have.
 Chances are the features like an SD card slot, IR receiver and rechargeable remote won't in themselves be enough to spend $100 more on the Pro, though — like I said, it really is all about that storage.

 If the addition of those features don't feel like they're worth $100, the 16GB base model should be sufficient for you.
 Use the money you saved on a USB 3.0 flash drive for some extra storage, and maybe invest the rest in some games to play!